Reserved political positions: India

 India has seats in the lower house of parliament, state assemblies, local municipal bodies and village-level institutions reserved for Scheduled Castes and Scheduled Tribes, better-known as Dalits and Adivasis respectively.
 The election of Dalit and tribal candidates is by the general electorate.
-Out of 543 constituencies in India's parliament, a total of 131 seats (24.13%) are Reserved or blocked for Representatives from Scheduled Castes (84) and Scheduled Tribes (47) only.
-A new law in 2024, Nari Shakti Vandan Adhiniyam proposes 33% reserved seats for women in the parliament and legislative assemblies of India.
+Out of 543 constituencies in India's parliament, a total of 131 seats (24.13%) are reserved for representatives from Scheduled Castes (84) and Scheduled Tribes (47) only.
+A new law passed in 2024, Nari Shakti Vandan Adhiniyam proposes 33% reserved seats for women in the parliament and legislative assemblies of India.
 This is different from separate electorate practiced in other countries.
-Many Indian states, like have had parliamentary reserved seats for the Anglo-Indian community.
+Many Indian states have had parliamentary seats reserved for the Anglo-Indian community.

 Iran

 Iran reserves a fixed number of seats in the Majlis for certain recognized non-Muslim ethnoreligious groups.
-To wit, two seats are reserved for the Christian Armenian community, and one seat each is reserved for the Assyrians, Jewish, and Zoroastrian communities.
+To wit, two seats are reserved for the Christian Armenian community, and one seat each is reserved for the Assyrian, Jewish, and Zoroastrian communities.

+Iraq

+83 seats in the Council of Representatives are reserved for women, 9 seats are reserved for minorities (five for Christians and one each for Yazidis, Shabaks, Mandaeans and Feyli Kurds).

 Jordan

-Jordan has reserved seats for women, Christians, Circassians, Chechens, and Bedouins.
+Jordan has in its parliament reserved seats for women, Christians, Circassians, Chechens, and Bedouins.

 Kazakhstan

-Kazakhstan has reserved seats in Mäjilis for women, youth, invalids 30%, and 5 seats in the Senate for ethnic minority.
+Kazakhstan has reserved 30% of party list position for women, youth, and invalids throughout its representative bodies, and 5 seats in the Senate for ethnic minorities.

 Lebanon

-Lebanon specifies the religious affiliation of several of its high officers, such as the President (Maronite), the Prime Minister (Sunni Muslim) and the Parliament's Speaker (Shia Muslim).
+Lebanon’s National Pact specifies the religious affiliation of several high officials, such as the President (Maronite), the Prime Minister (Sunni Muslim) and the Parliament's Speaker (Shia Muslim).
 Every electoral district for the parliamentary elections includes a fixed number of the various religious communities.

 Pakistan

-In the National Assembly of Pakistan, 60 seats are reserved for women and 10 for Non-Muslims.
+In the National Assembly of Pakistan, 60 seats are reserved for women and 10 for non-Muslims.